Inadequate Security Lawyers in Arlington, TX – Serving the DFW Metroplex

 - Service Stations

 Foreseeability is an important element in inadequate security cases.
 This pertains to cases where a person under ordinary cautiousness could have reasonably foreseen and defended against a criminal act.
-Most states, such as South Carolina and Texas, follow these guidelines when determining whether or not a crime could have been foreseeable:
+Most states, such as Texas, follow these guidelines when determining whether or not a crime could have been foreseeable:

 When proving imminent harm, the evidence must show that the property owner knew – or should have known – that a particular crime was likely to take place.
 This could be based on prior incidences of the criminal act in the neighborhood or a warning about the action beforehand.